cashapp/misk/RELEASING.md

 - Public builds can be found [here](https://mvnrepository.com/artifact/com.squareup.misk/misk)

 # Troubleshooting

+While our release process is designed to be seamless, occasionally, issues may arise that require attention.
+Here are some tips to help diagnose:

 1. Review the logs and look for error messages or warnings related to the publishing process
 2. If the failure seems to be related to network issues or timeouts, you can manually re-run the job